-Search "how much does it cost to build an app" and you'll find dozens of articles with the same structure: a $10K to $500K range, a list of factors that affect cost, and a form at the bottom to request a quote.
-That's not information.
-That's a lead gen funnel disguised as content.
+Search “how much does it cost to build an app” and you’ll find dozens of articles with the same structure: a $10K to $500K range, a list of factors that affect cost, and a form at the bottom to request a quote.
+That’s not information.
+That’s a lead gen funnel disguised as content.
+The range is real.
+The problem is it tells you nothing about where your project lands inside it — or why.

 The $10K to $500K range isn’t wrong.
 It’s just useless without context.
 Here’s how to find your tier.

+Mid-complexity apps: $50,000 to $150,000.
 This is where most real business software lives.
 A marketplace with two user types.
 A SaaS dashboard with role-based permissions.
 A B2B workflow tool that integrates with your CRM, your billing system, and your customer portal.
+Multiple industry surveys place this tier between $50,000 and $150,000, with the upper end stretching to $180,000 when integrations and custom UX are involved.
+Business of Apps reports $50,000 to $120,000 for medium-complexity apps and $120,000 to $300,000 for complex applications.
+Most first-time buyers underestimate this tier because they focus on the features they can see, not the infrastructure underneath them.

+Complex apps: $150,000 to $500,000+.
 Fintech platforms, healthcare systems with compliance requirements, multi-tenant enterprise tools, anything with real-time data processing or regulated data handling.
 Cost here is driven by compliance requirements (HIPAA, SOC 2, PCI), architectural decisions, and the engineering rigor required when failure has real consequences.
+If your app handles patient records, financial transactions, or sensitive business data at scale, treat the budget accordingly.

 For most operators, platform choice feels like a technical decision.
 It isn’t.
 It’s a budget decision made early that compounds throughout the build.
 Get it wrong and you’ve doubled your engineering cost before you’ve scoped a single feature.

-iOS only Starting with iOS is common for US-focused consumer apps.
-The user base skews higher income, and Apple's development environment is relatively consistent across devices.
+iOS only.
+Starting with iOS is common for US-focused consumer apps.
+The user base skews higher income and Apple’s development environment is relatively consistent across devices.
 Cost premium over a web app: roughly 20 to 40 percent.

-Android only Android reaches a broader global audience and is often the right call for emerging markets or enterprise deployments on managed hardware.
+Android only.
+Android reaches a broader global audience and is often the right call for emerging markets or enterprise deployments on managed hardware.
 Development is comparable in cost to iOS, but testing is more complex due to device fragmentation.
 Budget 10 to 20 percent more for QA than an iOS-equivalent build.

-Both natively (iOS + Android) You're effectively building two apps.
+Both natively (iOS + Android).
+You’re effectively building two apps.
 That roughly doubles the frontend engineering cost.
-Most teams that go this route do it because they've already validated the product and know they need both platforms.
+Most teams that go this route do it because they’ve already validated the product and know they need both platforms.
 Cost: roughly 1.8x a single native platform.

-Cross-platform (React Native, Flutter) One codebase, deployed to both iOS and Android.
-You'll trade some performance and platform-specific UI polish, but for most business apps, the tradeoff is worth it.
+Cross-platform (React Native, Flutter).
+One codebase, deployed to both iOS and Android.
+You’ll trade some performance and platform-specific UI polish, but for most business apps the tradeoff is worth it.
 Expect 20 to 40 percent savings versus building two native apps.
 The catch: complex animations, Bluetooth or hardware integrations, and high-performance requirements can push you back toward native.

-Web app or PWA If your users are on desktop and you don't need device-specific capabilities, a web app or progressive web app is often the fastest and cheapest path.
+Web app or PWA.
+If your users are primarily on desktop and you don’t need device-specific capabilities, a web app or progressive web app is often the fastest and cheapest path.
 No app store approval process.
 No platform fees.
 Easier to iterate after launch.
+The default for most operators building a first internal tool or customer-facing app: cross-platform or web-first.
+Native makes sense when you’ve validated the product and have clear platform-specific requirements that justify the added cost.

 The hourly rate is not the number that matters most.
 What matters most is whether the team can deliver without surprises.
-But rates are real, and worth understanding.
+But rates are real and worth understanding.

 Freelancers: $30 to $150 per hour.
 Can be excellent for narrow, well-defined work.
 High variance in quality and reliability.
 Works best when you already know exactly what needs to be built and can manage the relationship closely.

 Offshore agencies: $20 to $60 per hour.
 The math is attractive.
-The risk is communication overhead, timezone gaps, and the hidden cost of rework when requirements weren't clear upfront.
-Offshore delivery can work well.
-It requires more investment in scoping and documentation before kick-off, not less.
+The risk is communication overhead, timezone gaps, and the hidden cost of rework when requirements weren’t clear upfront.
+Offshore delivery can work well — it requires more investment in scoping and documentation before kick-off, not less.

 US-based agencies: $100 to $250 per hour.
 Higher rates should buy you more accountability, cleaner handoffs, and less ambiguity in the contract.
 They don’t automatically.
 A US agency with vague discovery and a lump-sum quote is no safer than an offshore shop.
 Rate is not a proxy for transparency.